BL-Labs/BL-Flickr-1-Million-Images_Update-April-2020/README.md

 ### flic2mysql.php
 Imports all the data given by the flickr.photos.search method (https://www.flickr.com/services/api/explore/flickr.photos.search) into MySQL.
 Each call retrieves 250 records (one page; max allowed by the API = 500 records per page), rendering in 4095 pages (calls) --- Total: 1M23K records.

-Run it and log to a file wirth the current date / time: docker exec -it phpFlickr php flic2mysql.php > flic2mysql_`date +\%Y\%m\%d-\%H\%M`.txt
+Run it and log to a file with the current date / time stamp at the file name: docker exec -it phpFlickr php flic2mysql.php > flic2mysql_`date +\%Y\%m\%d-\%H\%M`.txt

 ### composer.json: